deepnetstore/dn_key/CODE/dn_key_cmd_exec/README.md

 ## Installation

-1. Install CircuitPython on your DN-KEY device
-2. Copy the required libraries to the `lib` folder:
-   - `adafruit_hid`
-   - `neopixel`
-   - `touchio`
-3. Upload the script as `code.py` to the device
+1. Upload the script as `code.py` to the device
-4. Connect the device to your target computer via USB
+2. Connect the device to your target computer via USB

 ## How It Works